hulvdan/cookier/TASKS_HULVDAN.md

 x level up show PLAYER_COINS
-x stats show all stats at the same time big x stats to the right

-* stats: sliding + alpha
-* stats: pressing TAB button
-* stats: button icon `<-|` so that it looks like TAB
-* stats: closing stats by ESC or TAB
-* stats: fade in out overlay
+x stats show all stats at the same time big x stats to the right x stats: sliding + alpha x stats: pressing TAB button x stats: button icon `<-|` so that it looks like TAB x stats: closing stats by ESC or TAB x stats: fade in overlay x stats: can't open stats while weapon details is opened x end: show stats

-* stats button works
+* shop: selecting weapon -> set close as a default button
 * stats: opening stats panel changes keyboard ui nav focus to close button
-* end: show stats
 * sparkles that highlight the weapons can be upgraded
 * outline with offset down
 * fix: shop: weapons details to the left